xnimorz/use-debounce/README.md

 }
 ```

-#### leading calls
+#### leading/trailing calls

-Both `useDebounce` and `useDebouncedCallback` work with the `leading` option.
-This param will execute the function once immediately when called.
-Subsequent calls will be debounced until the timeout expires.
+Both `useDebounce` and `useDebouncedCallback` work with the `leading` and `trailing` options. `leading` param will execute the function once immediately when called.
+Subsequent calls will be debounced until the timeout expires. `trailing` option controls whenever to call the callback after timeout again.

 For more information on how leading debounce calls work see: https://lodash.com/docs/#debounce